commercialhaskell/sig-service/README.md

     won't have to re-deploy or upgrade our service so long as the ports aren't changed.

-    Now create the replication controller with the example [yaml file](file://kube/consul-vault-rc.yaml) This will instantiate & supervise the required number of replicant pods.
+    Now create the replication controller with the example yaml file.
+This will instantiate & supervise the required number of replicant pods.

         kubectl create -f kube/consul-vault-rc.yaml